chinamike65/hugo-tuolesi/content/book2/book2en.md

 Taking refuge without precepts means that you do not need to take home precepts after taking refuge.

-After taking refuge, you have entered Buddhism and have faith in the Three Jewels.
+After taking refuge, you have entered Buddhism and have faith in the Three Jewels of Refuge.
 You should do more good deeds and don't retreat from your beliefs.

-Some people don't understand that taking refuge has precepts and non-precepts, and they say that you can't take refuge, that you can't do this, you can't do that, and so on.
+Some people don't understand that taking refuge has precepts and non-precepts, and they say that once you have taken refuge, that you can't do this, you can't do that, and so on.

 In fact, there are not so many rules for conversion.

-Ninety-nine percent of the people in our Tibetan area who take refuge in Buddhism, very few take precepts, and ninety percent of the disciples who take refuge are those who take refuge without precepts.
+Ninety-nine percent of the people in our Tibetan area who take refuge in Buddhism, very few take vows, and ninety percent of the disciples who take refuge are those who take refuge without vows.

 "Repent with the deepest heartache", we must repent in this way.